3 observations after Embiid makes rusty return, Sixers fall to Knicks

 Both George and Martin were highly effective on Knicks star guard Jalen Brunson, who was scoreless in the first quarter and missed his first five field goals Tuesday.
 Martin intercepted a Brunson pass in the closing seconds of the first period and coasted ahead for a slam that cut the Knicks’ lead to 27-25.

-The Martin-George duo has created plenty of turnovers lately.
+The Martin-George pair has created plenty of turnovers lately.
 Martin has eight steals over his last two games and George has nabbed five.

-For a second consecutive game, the Sixers were collectively ice-cold early from long range.
+For a second consecutive game, the Sixers were collectively ice-cold early on from long distance.
 The team was 3 for 15 from three-point range when George (unintentionally) banked in a deep jumper.

 Sixers can't capitalize on subpar Brunson night